Skip to Main Content

 Certification or Licensing

 Many auditors are certified as public accountants.
 Certified public accountants (CPAs) must pass a qualifying examination and hold a certificate issued by the state in which they wish to practice.
 The Uniform CPA Examination, which is administered by the American Institute of Certified Public Accountants (AICPA), is used by all states.
-Nearly all states require at least two years of public accounting experience or the equivalent before a CPA certificate can be earned.
+Many states also require licensure candidates to have completed 2,000 working hours that have been verified by a licensed CPA.

 Related Professions